 What you need to know

-The U.S. Army Corps of Engineers (the Corps) is pushing forward a massive expansion dredging project at Fort Lauderdale’s Port Everglades.
-Under current plans, intensive construction, set to begin in 2028, would unleash plumes of sediment pollution that could smother millions of corals and hundreds of acres of reef.
+The U.S. Army Corps of Engineers (the Corps) has been pushing forward a massive expansion dredging project at Fort Lauderdale’s Port Everglades.
+In a recent shift (April 2026), the Corps has withdrawn its state permit application for the project, which would have unleashed plumes of sediment pollution that could smother millions of corals and hundreds of acres of reef.

-Miami Waterkeeper spent over a decade working to hold the Corps accountable for the damage caused during the last major dredging project at PortMiami, just 30 miles away, in 2013-2015.
+Miami Waterkeeper and partners spent over a decade working to hold the Corps accountable for the damage caused during the last major dredging project at PortMiami, just 30 miles away, in 2013-2015.
 The disastrous dredge buried over 278 acres of reef and killed millions of corals — and most of the damage was never repaired.
-After reviewing the Corps’ environmental strategy, Miami Waterkeeper has determined that the proposed Port Everglades project would be an even bigger disaster, leaving many protections on the table by refusing to apply lessons from PortMiami or implement proven approaches to minimize the damage.
+After reviewing the Corps’ environmental strategy, Miami Waterkeeper and partners have determined that the proposed Port Everglades project would be an even bigger disaster, leaving many protections on the table by refusing to apply lessons from PortMiami or implement proven approaches to minimize the damage.